serdimoa/charting/Trading-Sessions.md

 Fragment | Meaning
 ---------|--------
 0900-1630|A session 0900-1630.
-It's the default session for all days because it's not followed by `:` specifier.
+This session will be assigned by default to all non-weekend days because it's not followed by `:` specifier.
 \||Sessions separator.
 This character divides different sessions descriptors.
 0900-1400|A session 0900-1400.
 It's the session for a day #2 (see below) :|Day specifier.
 This character follows the session hours description and is followed by day number.